She cuts her eyes to the looking glass.

 The unknown lithopedion calcifies

-into intricate stonework,
+into intricate stonework.

-She is the mummy of the mummified.
+Mirror Girl is the mummy of the mummified,

-the ribcage a home for the little bird
+her ribcage a home for the little bird

-who has no voice or personhood.
+without voice or personhood.

-Her hollow womb is an empty tomb,
+Her womb is a tomb,

 from which no thing will rise

-or rapidly form.
+nor rapidly form.

 *a lithopedion is rare, medical phenomenon in which an unborn child dies during gestation, and calcifies within the mother’s body.